West Dulwich: Knight's Hill

 There are two areas called Knight's Hill nearby; the better known area is the residential area and electoral ward in West Norwood by the road called Knights Hill.
-But there is a hill to the north, in West Dulwich near Thurlow Park Road, known as Knight's Hill, in which is the Knight's Hill railway tunnel.
+However, there is a hill to the north, in West Dulwich, near Thurlow Park Road, known as Knight's Hill, in which is the Knight's Hill railway tunnel.
 This second Knight's Hill includes the hilly land between the western end of Thurlow Park Road (South Circular), Peabody Hill and Lovelace Road, where the adjoining Rosendale allotments in Dulwich stand today.
 The green area is still marked as Knight's Hill on detailed maps, but to avoid confusion is not normally named on modern street maps.

 Both areas have similar origins, first mentioned as belonging to Thomas Knyght in 1545, and were known as Knight's Hill Common and Knight's Hill Farm, respectively.
 The train line between North Dulwich railway station and Tulse Hill railway station runs through the hill.
-Today the Peabody Hill estate lies on the western side of Tulse Hill with the Rosendale Road allotments on the top.
+Today, the Peabody Hill estate lies on the western side of Tulse Hill, with the Rosendale Road allotments on the top.

 Politics

-West Dulwich forms part of the Dulwich and West Norwood constituency whose current member of Parliament is Helen Hayes MP of the Labour Party.
-At the local government level, West Dulwich is split between Dulwich Village and Dulwich Wood wards in the London Borough of Southwark and West Dulwich ward in London Borough of Lambeth.
+West Dulwich forms part of the Dulwich and West Norwood constituency, whose current member of Parliament is Helen Hayes of the Labour Party.
+At the local government level, West Dulwich is split between Dulwich Village and Dulwich Wood wards in the London Borough of Southwark, and West Dulwich ward in London Borough of Lambeth.

-Dulwich was traditionally a Conservative area but as of the 2018 local elections, all wards comprising the West Dulwich area were represented by Labour councillors.
+Dulwich was traditionally a Conservative ward, but as of the 2018 local elections, all wards comprising the West Dulwich area were represented by Labour councillors.

 For the 2022 Lambeth London Borough Council election, the area became part of the West Dulwich ward.